MohamedBechirMejri/nyutab/README.md

 ## Compatibility

-Should Support all browsers but I have only tested Chrome Dev on Windows 11.
+Should Support all browsers but I have only tested Chrome/firefox on Windows 11.
 I'll test other browsers once v1 comes out.

+Performance is much better on firefox even though i was primarily developing on chrome.

 ## Releases